-In the second half of 2020, Meridian was retained to review and benchmark the compensation of certain senior executives, relative to Loblaw's executive compensation comparator group.
+In the second half of 2020, the Boards of both Loblaw and Weston engaged Meridian to review and benchmark Mr. Weston's compensation relative to the Weston and Loblaw comparator groups.
+The results of the 2020 review suggested that Mr. Weston's total direct compensation was below the market median and Loblaw's compensation policy objective.
+For a description of the resulting changes to Mr. Weston's compensation, please see the section "2021 Compensation Decisions Regarding the Named Executive Officers - Galen G. Weston, Chairman and President".
+In 2021, Meridian was retained to review and benchmark the compensation of certain senior executives, relative to Loblaw's executive compensation comparator group.
 Meridian was also engaged to assist in evaluating the competitiveness of the Corporation's STIP and LTIP against its peers and industry, as well as for alignment with the Corporation's growth- and efficiency-focused strategic initiatives.

 Meridian is not an independent compensation advisor.
-In 2020 and 2019, Meridian received \$99,069 and \$95,792, respectively, from the Corporation for advisory services to the Corporation.
+In 2021 and 2020, Meridian received \$118,574 and \$99,069, respectively, from the Corporation for advisory services to the Corporation.

 The Governance Committee regularly evaluates whether to formally retain an independent compensation advisor to assist in compensation matters.
-As part of its annual assessment of governance practices, the Governance Committee determined that it did not require the services of an independent compensation advisor in 2020 or 2019.
+As part of its annual assessment of governance practices, the Governance Committee determined that it did not require the services of an independent compensation advisor in 2021 or 2020.